-Since this year the gay version of AirBnB, called MisterBnB, is available in Amsterdam.
-With already 149 listings (2016: 193 listings), mostly in the city centre of Amsterdam, MisterBnB offers an alternative to the regular hotels and it’s big brother AirBnB.
+Since 2015 the gay version of AirBnB, called MisterBnB, is available in Amsterdam.
+With already 231 listings in 2018, mostly in the city centre of Amsterdam, MisterBnB offers an alternative to the regular hotels and it’s big brother AirBnB.
 Its’ unique selling point: al hosts are gay or gay friendly.
 Its’ weak points: it seems to be men only and the name.

 Founded in 2013 by the people behind gay travel sites mygaytrip.com and sejourning.com, the idea was developed after a bad travel experience by one of it’s founders Matthieu Jost.
 He and his boyfriend went for a break to Barcelona and had booked accommodation through AirBnB.
 On arrival their host refused to let them sleep together in one bed.
 That experience gave them the idea to start a site where gay or gay friendly hosts can offer their apartment or room to gay travelers.

 The website is very familiar for AirBnB users: a clean and easy to use interface.
 The site offers several options to choose an apartment or room according to your taste.
 And of course you as a guest can rate and review the apartment, as can the host review and rate the guest.
 Not spectacular, but a quick way to select the type of place you are looking for.
 There is also an app available for the iPhone.

 To MisterB or to MisterBnB?
 That’s the question